-The often-extreme weather at Manzanar added to the misery of the camp's incarcerees, who were forced to live in crowded, hurriedly built barracks that did little to keep out the stifling simmering heat of summer or frigid blasts of winter winds or the dust from the ferocious wind storms.
+The often-extreme weather at Manzanar added to the misery of the camp's incarcerees, who were forced to live in crowded, hurriedly built barracks that did little to keep out the stifling, simmering heat of summer or frigid blasts of winter winds or the dust from the ferocious wind storms.

-In the words of Manzanar Committee Co-Chair Bruce Embrey, "There was a vicious, deliberate, despicable drive to make sure that these camps were sites of suffering."
-It was evidenton approach of the main entryway to the Manzanar National Historic Site that something was "very different" this year.
+In the words of Manzanar Committee Co-Chair Bruce Embrey, "There was a vicious, deliberate, despicable drive to make

+It was evident on approach of the main entryway to the Manzanar National Historic Site that something was "very different"

 The main parking lot was completely full - even overflowing - as cars and buses were beginning to park outside the entryway along the shoulder of Old Hwy 395.
 There were a reported record 13 large tour buses on site.
-Both large and small groups of people were scurrying about everywhere from in and out of the old camp auditorium-converted-to-museum and the barracks exhibits to hurrying along the pathways that led to the "Soul Consoling Tower" monument and cemetery - outside of which the pilgrimage ceremony was held.
+Both large and small groups of people were scurrying about everywhere from in and out of the old camp auditoriumconverted-to-museum and the barracks exhibits to hurrying along the pathways that led to the "Soul Consoling Tower" monument and cemetery - outside of which the pilgrimage ceremony was held.